mackysoft/Navigathena/README.md

 - High functionality, capable of supporting use cases that require more advanced control.
 - Highly scalable, most elements can be extended to suit the project.
 - Implemented based on a clean design concept, it provides a robust framework that can withstand large-scale development.
+- Stability.
+Quality assured by automated tests and builds.

 ## <a id="index" href="#index"> Table of Contents </a>